davidjeck/graphicsbook/graphicstext/README.txt

 originally designed for publication and comes with minimal instructions and help.
 It is provided as-is, with no guarantee of usefulness or usability.
+                              * * *

+To use the source files, you will need to edit the script named "export-source.sh" in the "graphicstext" folder to adapt it to your own environment.
+When it is run, it will create a folder named "graphicstext-1.4-source", which is the working directory for producting the PDF and web site versions of the book.

-To use the source files, you will need Java and the Xalan-J Java XSLT processor (tested with version 2.7.2).
+The build the book, you will need Java and the Xalan-J Java XSLT processor (tested with version 2.7.2).
 To build the PDF versions, you will also need the TeX typesetting system -- in particular the latex and dvipdf commands.